January 25, 2022

 - Yoga asana (poses) gets us moving.
 When we examine who we are, negative feelings and thoughts could arise.
 It is important to channel or dispel those feelings.
 There is nothing like physical exercise and deep rhythmic breathing to get you out of your mind and into your body.

-• Meditation, alone time in nature, a mindful physical practice, and studying the wisdom teachings are all ways to bring clarity.
+• Meditation, alone time in nature, mindful physical practice, and studying the wisdom teachings are all ways to bring clarity.

 You are worthy, no matter the flaws.
 You are perfectly imperfect!